 This restaurant-style lamb vindaloo tastes great with any rice dishes like basmati, jeera rice, pulao, bread, or naan.
 And you can also serve it with chapati, paratha or bun.

-Look for more Nonveg curries to prepare for your next meal, then you might like the collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.
+Looking for more Nonveg curries to prepare for your next meal, then you might like the collection of Indian Chicken Dry and Semi Gravy Recipes to enjoy with your family and loved ones.

-I have also shared a video of this lamb vindaloo recipe that I hope it will help you to make a delicious authentic goan style curry at home.
+I have also shared a video of this lamb vindaloo recipe that I hope will help you to make a delicious authentic goan style curry at home.
 For a quick reference, you could also find this Lamb Vindaloo in story format.

 For Vindaloo Paste/Masala